rabyj/epigeec/README.md

 **Dependencies**

+You will need pip to install the python package use the following command if not already installed

+	sudo apt-get python-pip

 All python dependencies will be automatically installed by pip.
 However, h5py requires the HDF5 libs to be available, those can be obtained on most Linux distributions with

 	sudo apt-get libhdf5-dev